Board of Directors

 Appointed to the Board in July 2022

-Candice Charles has had a career in the financial, health and community sectors.
-She has a deep commitment to the human service sector, and in particular ensuring these services are accessible and effective for people in our community who are vulnerable or experiencing disadvantage.
+Candice has had a career in the financial, health and community sectors.
+She has a deep commitment to the human service sector, and in ensuring these services are accessible and effective for people in our community who are vulnerable or experiencing disadvantage.

-Candice has held senior leadership positions in the financial services sector at National Australia Bank and Transport Accident Commission, and in health and community service organisations including Good Shepherd Microfinance and Breast Cancer Network Australia.
-Candice has also run her own consulting business.
-She is currently Chair of Aruma Services, one of Australia’s largest providers of disability support services.
-She was previously Chair of The Tipping Foundation, Deputy Chair of the North Richmond Community Health Centre and has served on the board of several other community organisations.
+Candice has held senior leadership positions in the financial services sector at National Australia Bank, Transport Accident Commission, in health and community service organisations including Good Shepherd Microfinance and Breast Cancer Network Australia.

 John Gavens